 MA Fashion Communication is designed to further progress your specialist skills.
-The course equips you with the skills needed for employment in the fashion communication industry at the highest level.
+The course equips you with the breadth of skills needed for employment in the fashion communication industry.
 Strong emphasis is placed on personal and professional development.
-The curriculum is enhanced by the energy that derives from the fusion of students across three pathways; as such, some (shared) units are delivered to all pathways on the course.
+The curriculum is enhanced by the energy that derives from the fusion of students across three pathways.
 You will interact with students from a wide range of backgrounds and cultures.
 As part of this, you will be expected to learn and problem-solve from their experience as well as your own.
 You will be expected to build your own relationships and networks externally to the college with the wider industry, taking advantage of the resources within the Kings Cross Knowledge Quarter and those further afield.

-At an early point in the course, you will interact with students on the MA Fashion course, learning about the design process and developing your collaborative skills.
+At an early point in the course, you will interact with students on the MA Fashion course, learning about the designs process and developing your collaborative skills.
 You will also collaborate with students from the Grad Dip Fashion course and with other Central Saint Martins courses (which may vary from year to year).